JRRS1982/Boris-Bike/Boris_Bikes/README.md

 so that i can control the storage of bikes,
 I would like docking stations to accept not more than their capacity.

+As a system administrator,
+so that i can plan the distribution of bikes,
+I would like docking stations to have a default capacity of 20 bikes.

 AT COMPLETIONG: PROGRESS OF SOLVING THE USER STORIES, HOW FAR DID I GET IN SOLVING THEM?

 ### Problem solving - workings